QMTesting/qmtesting.github.io/_posts/2025-08-08-smoke-testing-how-to-techniques.md

 In software, it refers to a brief series of tests that validate core functionality, ensuring the application doesn’t crash or behave unpredictably.

 This type of testing is typically performed:

-Right after a new build is deployed
+- Right after a new build is deployed

-Following major updates or bug fixes
+- Following major updates or bug fixes

-As part of continuous integration workflows
+- As part of continuous integration workflows

-The Goal: To confirm that the software is stable enough to move forward.
+## The Goal of Smoke Testing:
+The goal of smoke testing is to quickly determine whether the most critical functions of a software build are working well enough to proceed with further, more detailed testing.

+Think of it as a basic health check for your application:

+- If the build passes smoke testing → it’s stable enough to move on to deeper functional, regression, or performance testing.

+- If the build fails smoke testing → testing stops, the build is rejected, and the development team fixes the critical issues first.

+### Key points about the goal:

+- Verify basic stability:
+Ensure that the core features (like login, navigation, and essential workflows) work without crashing.

+- Detect major issues early:
+Catch showstopper bugs before wasting time on detailed testing.

+- Save time and resources:
+Prevents QA teams from running full test suites on a fundamentally broken build.

+💡 Example:
+If you’re testing an e-commerce site, a smoke test might just check if:
+- The site loads without errors.
+- You can log in.
+- You can search for a product.
+- You can add it to the cart.

+If adding to the cart fails here, there’s no point in doing checkout or payment testing yet.

 ## 🛠️ How to Perform Smoke Testing Effectively